neomake/neomake/README.md

 they get run for every pull request in different environments (via Docker also).

+### Logging

+`let g:neomake_logfile = '/tmp/neomake.log'` enables the debug logfile.
+You can use e.g. `tail -f /tmp/neomake.log` to follow it in a new terminal window.

 ### Running tests

 #### Run all tests against your local Neovim and Vim